 The MIG-21s are a single-engine, one-seater, Russian backbone multi-role fighter/ground attacking aircraft.
 It carries a maximum of 2230 km/h and a 23 mm double gun with four R-60 close-fighting missiles.
 India chose to leave other western competitors for the Mig-21s in 1961.
 In India, all technology and local assembly and manufacturing rights have been given.

 As the first fleet super-sonic aircraft, the MIG-21 receives its introduction in 1964 in the IAF.
-The first experience obtained was the 1965 Indo-Pak conflict as a defence interceptor and the number of orders and manufacturing rose following the excellent reports of various Air Force pilots.
+The first experience obtained was the 1965 Indo-Pak conflict as a defense interceptor and the number of orders and manufacturing rose following the excellent reports of various Air Force pilots.
 In the 1971 conflict, they too have seen exceptional fighting capabilities.
 It was modernized and shaped more in accordance with Indian Air Force requirements.
 Hence, the MIG-21’s recent triumph in action was the dogfight after the 2019 Balakot Air Strike in Jammu and Kashmir.
 Wing Commander Abhinandan Vardhman destroyed a Pakistani Air Force F-16.
 However, we lost our Fighter too.
 It is an accomplishment in itself that we combat advanced-generation planes and shoot them down.

 Also, read Mikoyan-Gurevich MiG-21 | Indian Air Force